kubernetes/community/contributors/new-contributor-playground/new-contributor-notes.md

 ## Communication in the community

-Kubernetes community is like a Capybara: community members are really cool with everyone and they are from a lot of diffrenet horizons.
+Kubernetes community is like a Capybara: community members are really cool with everyone and they are from a lot of different horizons.

 - Tech question on Slack and Stack Overflow, not on Github
 - A lot of discussion will be involve when GH issues and PR are opened.
 Don't be frustrated